-In the above code, we first import the Tkinter packages and libraries and then define a window by giving it a name.
+The Tkinter packages and libraries are imported to create a window, and a name is assigned in the code above.
 In our example, we call it tk.
-In our example, the values that we are trying to keep fixed must be floating-point numbers or double; hence we declare a variable and assign it to double.
-We then define the spinbox widget with from_, to values.
-In our example, we are allowing the user to select from a range of values 1.0 to 50.0, which gets incremented by 1 every time the user clicks on the upward arrowhead and the same is shown in the output snapshot above.
-The pack function is used to display the content in the window.
+In our example, the values we are trying to keep fixed must be floating-point numbers or double; hence we declare a variable and assign it to double.
+We then define the spinbox widget with from_to values.
+Users can choose a value between 1.0 and 50.0, and each time they click the upward arrowhead, the value increases by 1.
+The output snapshot above displays the updated value.
+You can use the pack function to display content in the window.

-This article has learned about the Tkinter spinbox, the syntax attributes, methods, and examples of Tkinter spinbox.
-It can be used to create our own GUI’s along with other widgets provided by Tkinter.
+This article has learned about the Tkinter spinbox, the syntax attributes, methods, and examples of the Tkinter spinbox.
+You can utilize various widgets provided by Tkinter to create personalized GUIs.